AlphaDinosaur89/glang/README.md

 # glang
 Idk this is a programming language ig

-Made for fun it sucks dont use and stuff ok bye
+Made it for fun and very much not intended to be used seriously